 Now coming on to heart disease’s connection with your ancestral genes.
 There is one factor which keeps us wondering, how come a person without having any vices such as smoking and drinking get heart disease at the age of 40 or less but a person with moderate to heavy drinking and smoking habits live a longer life.
 Even people thriving on burgers and junk foods can live till 90s whereas some pure vegetarian people have a heart attack at 40.
 Well, answer to this question lies in your genes which are transferred from your ancestors.
 It has been found that inherited heart conditions passes on through families and can affect people of any ages and can be life-threatening too.

-What are the common inherited heart conditions?
+What are the common inherited or genetic heart conditions?

 Types of inherited Cardiomyopathies: